#Corpseflower In Tucson Blooms For The First Time In 10 Years

-Move over April the giraffe, there is a new obsession involving a webcam, and it’s the blooming of the rare corpse flower at the Tucson Botanical Gardens in Arizona.
+Move over April the giraffe, there’s a new obsession involving a webcam and it’s the blooming of the rare corpse flower at the Tucson Botanical Gardens in Arizona.
 The corpse flower or the Amorphophallus titanum has to grow for seven to ten years before it ever blooms, and then only stays in bloom for 24 to 36 hours.

 In the video, you can see the line of people who have gathered to see this unusual bloom and perhaps get a whiff of the corpse flower which carries the scent of rotting flesh, says 13 News Now.